- Catering Tentation Potel & Chabot Special Events Catering

 Search our directory

-Men's Journal held a fairly macho awards party at Milk Studios, a vast photo studio on the West Side.
+NEW YORK Men's Journal held a fairly macho awards party at Milk Studios, a vast photo studio on the West Side.
 The publication's Heroes awards were presented to a group of men--including celebrities, athletes, health researchers and a firefighter--for a range of actions deemed heroic by the mag's editors.

 Organized by Swell Productions, a young event management firm that works primarily with magazines, the event was split among the venue's various rooms: One studio housed photographers shooting the odd assortment of attending celebrities (Deborah Gibson, Richard Hatch, Jason Priestley) in front of a logoed backdrop.
 In another, guests looked through items in a silent auction that benefited four nonprofits.